JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

+---
+description: A guide to Amper's plugin configuration system.
+---
 # Configuration

 This section provides details on how to configure tasks and plugin settings, how the schema works, default values and more.